Thinking About Floating Vinyl Flooring for Your Deck?

 Note: Check building regulations before you decide how far off the ground your deck will float.
 If it’s too much (usually about 8 inches), then you’ll also have to install railings for safety.

-Can a Floating Vinyl Deck be “DIY”?
+Can Floating Vinyl Flooring be “DIY”?

 Probably not, unless you are an experienced builder familiar with the concept of a floating deck.
 Failure to build the deck properly could result in an unstable deck, a surface that doesn’t waterproof the deck or an unsafe overall structure.
+You will also need to familiarize yourself with local building laws and bylaws, and apply for a permit.

 Why a Vinyl Deck Surface?